 - Turn the handlebars parallel to the frame

 - Leave the front wheel attached

 - Remove or turn the pedals inwards

-- Wheel-bags must be checked-in and cannot be carried as hand luggage and need to be checked in as checked baggage.
+- Wheel bags cannot be carried as hand luggage and need to be checked in as checked baggage.
 The standard checked baggage allowance will apply.
-Should an Extra Bag Fee be levied, you can either pay R290 online or R385 at the airport.
+Should an extra baggage fee need to be applied, you can either pay R290 online or R385 at the airport.
 Learn more on our baggage policy

-Click on the link below to download the applicable procedures from where you will be flying from:
+Click on the relevant link below to download the applicable bike transport procedures from your point of departure:

-Should you be flying from East London or George, please call the kulula.com Contact Centre on 0861 KULULA (585852) to make arrangements for transportation of your bike.
+Should you be flying from East London or George International Airport, please call our Contact Centre on 0861 KULULA (585852) to make arrangements for the transportation of your bike.